ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/reusable-component.md

 Some of the ES6 imports are not used at this point, but we will add stuff later for that.

-Let's also scafold the test.
+Let's also scaffold the test.
 This one will be a little more complex because we want to test out how the component behaves when it is used, so we will need to create a host component for our tests.

 ```typescript
 import { waitForAsync, ComponentFixture, TestBed } from '@angular/core/testing';